 The result is that visitors today can explore a most wonderfully preserved settlement.
 It’s a completely different experience to the stately charm of the mansion houses of Syros’ main town, Ermoupoli.

 To meander through the cobblestone streets of Upper Syros (as the name translates) is to uncover the medieval and Catholic character introduced by the Venetians from the 13th century, within a setting that is also Cycladic.
-Still dominating the highest point of the town is the Catholic Cathedral of Agios Giorgos (or San Giorgis).
+Still dominating the highest point of the town is the Catholic Cathedral of San Georgio.
 On clear days you can see the islands of Tinos, Delos, Paros and Naxos.

 You can spend hours exploring bougainvillea-filled courtyards, tiny churches, quaint little tavernas and shops, and perfectly maintained balconies and front doors.
 And there are numerous historical stops you can make along the way.

-Taking pride of place at the top of Ano Syros, the Cathedral of Agios Giorgos was built in 1834 but previous temples on this spot date to the 1200s.
+Taking pride of place at the top of Ano Syros, the Cathedral of San Georgio was built in 1834 but previous temples on this spot date to the 1200s.
 You’ll tackle quite a few steps to get here but the views of the port and beyond are unsurpassed.
 The complex includes a temple, bell tower, baptistery and vestibule and the Historical Archive building.

 Don Stefanou Ioanni Street (better known as the Piatsa) is where you’ll find most of the cafes, tavernas and shops.
 It’s flat, so a perfect spot for a rest and a bite overlooking Ermoupoli or to buy a local gift or souvenir.